mahnaz007/ImagePreprocessing/docs/usage.md

 └── README                    # Optional readme file describing the dataset
 ```
 ### Step 2: BIDS Validation
 Once the data is converted to BIDS format, the pipeline performs validation using the `bids-validator`tool.
-This step checks that the dataset complies with the BIDS standard, ensuring that the format and required metadata are correct.
+This tool checks that the dataset complies with the BIDS standard, ensuring that the format and required metadata are correct.

 **Process**: `ValidateBIDS`